A recognition principle for iterated suspensions as coalgebras over the little cubes operad: The Recognition Principle for n -fold reduced suspensions

 In this section, we completely characterize the coalgebras over the $\Sigma^n\Omega^n$-comonad (Theorem \ref{teo: SuspensionLoops coalgebras}).

 A warning on the notation: in other parts of this paper, we have consistently denoted by $\Delta$ and $\varepsilon$ the comonadic structure maps of the comonad $C_n$ constructed from the little $n$-cubes operad; while $\Delta'$ and $\varepsilon'$ were used for the comonaic structure maps of the comonad $\Sigma^n \Omega^n$.
-Since there will be only a single comonad appearing in this section, namely $\Sigma^n \Omega^n$, we make an exception here and denote by $\Delta$ and $\varepsilon$ the comonadic structure maps of $\Sigma^n \Omega^n$ to make the reading easier.
+Since a single comonad will play a role in this section, namely $\Sigma^n \Omega^n$, we make an exception here to simply the reading, and denote by $\Delta$ and $\varepsilon$ the structure maps of $\Sigma^n \Omega^n$ as a comonad.

 \begin{theorem} Let $X$ be a $\Sigma^n\Omega^n$-coalgebra.
-Then $X$ is naturally isomorphic to the $n$-fold reduced suspension of a space $P_n(X)$ which can be computed as the equalizer of the following pair of maps:
+Then $X$ is naturally homeomorphic to the $n$-fold reduced suspension of a space $P_n(X)$ which can be computed as the equalizer of the following pair of maps:

 Here, $\eta$ is the unit of the $\left(\Sigma^n,\Omega^n\right)$ adjunction, and $\gamma$ is the $\Sigma^n\Omega^n$-coalgebra structure map of $X$. \end{theorem}